kevinmfreire/wheres_waldo/README.md

  * Design and Implement an NLP model using TensorFlow 2.0 to identify name, location, and organization within a text.
  * Write a python application that uses a web scraper to extract text from a news article (NBC news).
  * Use the created model to identify name, location and organization from the extracted text.
- * Store the results in a database (`.csv` and `.json`)
+ * Store the results in a database.
- * Set up a unit test for the code
+ * Set up a unit test for the code.

  ## Practical Applications
- * Extract information on certain artciles on the web to detect privacy misconduct.
+ * Extract information on certain articles on the web to detect privacy misconduct.
  * Analyze multiple articles to find rising trends (e.g What company/person/location is mentioned most).
  * Quickly parse through resume to find name, location and companies that applicant was involved in.